Mindfulness and Meditation in the Workplace

 Meditation is gaining traction as one of the best ways to increase the overall well-being of an employee.
 Many people are now exposed to higher degrees of mental demands throughout their work day.
 Combine work pressures with personal demands, many just aren’t coping with the stress.

 Many have tried to meditate before, it’s just one of those things that we should do, but we don’t.
 The biggest reason we hear, other than “no time,” is; “meditation is too hard; my mind is too busy.”

 Many people believe the mind needs to “stop thinking” during a meditation and the person must sit in complete stillness.
 This couldn’t be further from the truth.
 Yes, we do want to limit the thoughts, however this takes time and is a skill that can only be developed.

-Instead meditation should be more seen as time to give the mind a rest, to allow it some space, from the constant thinking, problem solving and inside chatter that occurs during the 60-70,000 thoughts we process daily.
+Instead meditation should be more seen as the time to give the overworking mind a rest, to allow it some space from the constant thinking, problem solving and inside chatter that occurs during the 60-70,000 thoughts we process daily.

-As a society we are working longer hours, managing never-ending cycles of project deadlines, presentations, overflowing email inboxes and some people also need to deal with challenging co-workers or hierarchy.
-The workplace has become a place of high stress and people are really struggling with their mental health.
+As a society we are working longer hours, managing never-ending cycles including project deadlines, presentations, overflowing email inboxes and challenging co-workers and/or hierarchy.
+The workplace has become a place of high stress and people are struggling with their mental health.

 What do we do?